Game-of-whales/GOW-SDK-ANDROID/README.md

 ```
 It means that someone has acquired 10000 "coins" for 1 "sku" in "bank".

 ``Consume`` and ``Acquire`` methods can be called when one resource is changed to another resource.
-In more complicated cases (for example, when one recource is spent for several types of resources) ``Converting`` method should be called.
+In more complicated cases (for example, when one resource is spent for several types of resources) ``Converting`` method should be called.

 ### Cross promotion ads